fnoorian/FHC_Timeseries_Error/README.md

 - timing_inventory.R: timing tests for the inventory problem.
 - main_stocks.R: the stocks problem simulation.
 - timing_stocks.R: timing tests for the stocks problem.
+- main_stocks_compression_tests.R: Tests effects of compressing Theta matrix on DeltaJ accuracy.
+Results not in paper.
 - fhc/mpc_matrices.R: Basic matrix definitions for Finite horizon control
 - fhc/simulator.R: Step-by-step FHC simulator, to be used in comparison.
 - fhc/theta.R: Generation of matrices used in formulas based on above parameters.
 - prediction/linear_predictor.R: Function for linear AR model fitting and evaluation.
-- prediction/linear_predictor_power.R: Function for linear AR model fitting and evaluation with power transform.
+- prediction/linear_predictor_inventory.R: Function for linear AR model fitting and evaluation for the inventory probelm.
 - utils/matrix_tools.R: Useful matrix manipulation functions
 - formatting/*: Functions for formatting plots and tables
 - unittests/*: Unit-tests